jfriedlein/Logarithmic_Strain_Space-Fortran/README.md

 ```

 In the desired umat (here umat44), we follow the three steps (preprocessing, small strain model, postprocessing).
-Everything until the next textblock is boilerplate code, so can be reused without changes.
+Everything until the next text block is boilerplate code, so can be reused without changes.

 ```fortran
       subroutine umat44 (cm,eps,sig,epsp,hsv,dt1,capa,etype,tt,